edwardUL99/StudSysCpp/README.md

    Also works with mariadb-server-10.0 (this is what you'll need on Raspberry Pi)

 ## How to compile:
-   Compile with the make fule provided by typing make in the root directory
+   Obtain the studsys library from github.com/edwardUL99/StudSysCppLibrary Build the library using instructions from its README Copy the library to the root directory of this directory Obtain the headers from the studsys library and put them in headers/studsys Compile with the make file provided by typing make in the root directory

 ## Database Setup:
    You need a MySQL server either MySQL or MariaDB